panjevic/bc-community-samples/ebc-sharepoint/Readme.md

 ![Hash text](./resources/hashcon03.png)

-10. We will asloe be tracking the email of the user who made the changes to the document.
+10. We will also be tracking the email of the user who made the changes to the document.
 To store it on blockchain, we first need to hash it.
 Repeat the steps 5 & 6.
-12. Add **Modfied By Email** to the request body
+12. Add **Modified By Email** to the request body

 ![Hash metadata](./resources/hashcon04.png)